ottort-23/dynamic-reports-core/README.md

 # reports-core-api

-This project is an api made that receives an object and returns as a response a file of type report.
+This project is an SpringBoot api made that receives an object and returns as a response a file of type report.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

 ```
 Java 8 version